Elon Musk calls for ban on use of killer robots

-The CEO on Tesla Motors and SpaceX joined 116 specialists from 26 countries calling on the ban of autonomous weapons, warning in a letter that their use could usher in the "third revolution in warfare," The Guardian reported Sunday.
+The CEO of Tesla Motors and SpaceX joined 116 specialists from 26 countries warned in a letter that the use of autonomous weapons could usher in the "third revolution in warfare," The Guardian reported Sunday.
 The UN recently voted to begin formal discussions on such weapons, including drones, tanks and automated machine guns.

 "Once developed, lethal autonomous weapons will permit armed conflict to be fought at a scale greater than ever, and at timescales faster than humans can comprehend," the letter warns.
 "These can be weapons of terror, weapons that despots and terrorists use against innocent populations, and weapons hacked to behave in undesirable ways.